-If you have the room in your restaurant or bar, consider buying a couple of cheap arcade games from eBay to occupy your customers while they’re waiting for their food.
+If you have the room in your restaurant, bar, or brewery, consider buying a couple of cheap arcade games from eBay to occupy your customers while they’re waiting for their food.
 Who knows, they may stay longer – and order more drinks – just to get a high score.

 Your capacity for aerial silks depends on the size of your restaurant, so only consider this idea if you have the space.